Traditional Japanese Gold Leaf Is Alive in Kanazawa

 “Kanazawa is probably the most elegant city I’ve ever visited in my life,” says Amy Loewen, who lived in Kanazawa for two years and now works with Silversea as a Japan Culture Specialist.
 “There are gorgeous things everywhere you look.”
 Indeed, as I explore the city, I’m struck by the ubiquity of gold as a design element.
 As I stop in one of the city’s coffee shops, I notice one wall covered in gold.
 There are gold panels on display at the train station, and the elevators at my hotel, too, are gilded.

-The Craftsperson Mind of Kanazawa
+The Unparalleled Craftsmanship of Kanazawa Gold Leaf

-The Tokugawa shogunate, Japan’s last feudal military government, began to regulate gold and silver foil in 1696.
+The Tokugawa Shogunate, Japan’s last feudal military government, began to regulate gold and silver foil in 1696.
 In ensuing years, gold leaf production was limited to certain areas of Japan, including Kyoto and Edo.
 The industry eventually ceased entirely in many localities, but Kanazawa hung on tenaciously.
 Today, the city makes 99 percent of all gold leaf produced in Japan.
 The staff person at Sakuda tells me that the gold leaf that covers Kinkakuji, the famed golden pavilion in Kyoto, was made by Sakuda artisans.

-Kanazawa remained at the forefront of the craft even after the regulations were lifted.
+Kanazawa remained at the forefront of gold leaf craft even after the regulations were lifted.
 “We don’t know why other cities didn’t resume making gold leaf,” explains Akitaka Kawakami, Director of the Kanazawa Yasue Gold Leaf Museum and Professor Emeritus of Aesthetics at Kanazawa College of Art.
-The city’s slightly humid weather and its access to pure spring water combine to create the ideal natural conditions for producing gold leaf.
+The city’s slightly humid weather and its access to pure spring water combine to create the ideal natural conditions for producing and working with gold leaf.
 Psychologically, as well, the city was well suited for kinpaku creation.
 “We have the tradition of the artisan mind,” explains Kawakami.
 “The Maeda clan promoted craftworks.
 So in Kanazawa…we have the craftsperson mind.”

 Finally, a kinpaku artisan completes the pounding and transferring, until the leaf reaches its final thickness of one ten-thousandth of a millimeter.
 At this stage, the leaf is so thin that touching it with bare hands, or breathing directly on it, can cause it to disintegrate.
 Artisans always wear masks and use special bamboo tools when handling it.
 Sakuda artisan Kenichi Teramoto, who has been working with gold leaf for 28 years, says it requires a light touch.
 “I do it instinctually.
 You can’t approach it too zealously,” he explains.
 “I do the work unconsciously.”